tkr22777/teaching-cs-630/week_07/05_subqueries_exists.md

 ## Overview

-**EXISTS** is a special operator used with correlated subqueries to test for the existence of rows.
-Unlike IN, ANY, or ALL which compare values, EXISTS simply checks whether a subquery returns any rows at all.
-It's one of the most efficient ways to test relationships between tables.
+**EXISTS** tests for the existence of rows in a subquery.
+It returns TRUE if the subquery returns any rows, FALSE otherwise.
+It's efficient and handles NULLs better than IN.

 ## Key Terms

-**EXISTS Operator**: Returns TRUE if the subquery returns one or more rows, FALSE otherwise.
+**EXISTS Operator**: Returns TRUE if subquery returns one or more rows.

-**NOT EXISTS Operator**: Returns TRUE if the subquery returns zero rows, FALSE otherwise.
+**NOT EXISTS Operator**: Returns TRUE if subquery returns zero rows.

-**Existence Test**: A logical test that checks for the presence or absence of related records.

-**Short-Circuit Evaluation**: EXISTS stops processing as soon as it finds the first matching row.
+**Short-Circuit Evaluation**: EXISTS stops as soon as it finds the first matching row.

-**Correlation**: EXISTS is typically used with correlated subqueries that reference the outer query.

 ## Sample Database Schema